appetrosyan/appetrosyan.github.io/blog/rants/language_elitism.md

 I suppose one could make the argument that C++ is by definition a not-quite-superset of C, and thus _must necessarily_ have more features.
 You don't need wikipedia to argue that, because people understand how sets work.
 If you wanted to calculate it using external resources, you could use langauge documentation: this would give you a more accurate representation of the languages, and would perhaps put Rust below C++, where it belongs, seeing as Rust deliberately eschews the full grandeur of trying to support every programming paradigm in existence.
 By his estimation, a language that is both younger, and deliberately smaller than C++ has more features?

-But suppose his figures are correct.
-They do not cover with sufficient detail the numbers of times that these langauges have undergone an almost complete transformation, which I would argue is a better metric.
+Suppose his figures are correct.
+They do not cover with sufficient detail the numbers of times that these langauges have undergone an almost complete transformation, which is a better metric.

 Rust and Go have gone through _one_ major revision each, that is, cases where programs had to be rewritten to compile on the new latest standard.
 With Rust it is perfectly reasonable to compile older edition code on the latest compiler.
 The later versions of Go do not compile older versions of programs.